A Beginner’s Guide to Making a Budget

 It’s not complicated.
-It’s pretty easy to understand.
-But, what I like the most about it is that it proposes a balance between needs, wants, and savings.
+But what I like the most about it is that it proposes a balance between needs, wants, and savings.

-There’s a proverb that says: “All work and no play makes Jack a dull boy.”
-In order to live a fulfilled life, you need a balance in your life.
-And, this balance also applies to your personal finances.
+There is a saying, “All work and no play makes Jack a dull boy.”
+To live a fulfilled life, you need a balance in your life.
+And this balance also applies to your finances.

 It’s too restrictive.

-The 50 30 20 split, as proposed by Elizabeth Warren and her daughter, is more of a rule than a plan.
+The 50-30-20 budget, as proposed by Elizabeth Warren and her daughter, is more of a rule than a plan.
 According to them, you can only move away from it at “special times in life.”

-This can create the impression that unless you stick to the 50 30 20 ratio there’s something wrong with your budget plan.
+It creates the impression that unless you stick to the 50-30-20 ratios, there is something wrong with your budget plan.